Relationship of Chemistry with Other Sciences

 • Archeology.
 Despite not being a natural but a social science, the study of past civilizations and their culture based on the fossil record has been immensely benefited by the development of chemistry.
 Not only because by better understanding the nature of the matter that makes up the planet or that makes up living beings, we can formulate a history of the fossil materials found in the subsoil, but because it allows us to design measurement strategies based on matter, such as carbon-14 reading techniques.

-You may be interested: Lithium
+You may be interested: Acetic Acid

 Continue with: Branches of chemistry